 It is quite bizarre to think that one can go on an actual safari in Ohio.
 On the contrary, The Wilds located in Columbus offers guests a truly unique safari experience.
 See giraffes, rhinos, and other rare and endangered animals from your open-air vehicle as you make your way through the vast savannah.

 Great lodging options are available from a family-friendly lodge to adults only yurts overlooking the wildlife.
 This is one of the coolest things you can do within two hours from Cincinnati.

 Relax In Croctail Creek At The Columbus Zoo

 After your Wild’s experience hop over to the Columbus Zoo for even more fun.
 One of the great things about the Columbus Zoo is that it is home to an aquarium and a waterpark called Zoombezi Bay.

-While the zoo if fun to visit anytime a trip during the summer months should include a stop at the Croctail Creek located in the Zoombezi Bay.
-This adult-only lazy river lets you sit back, soak up the sun and float around with your favorite beverage.
+While the zoo is fun to visit anytime a trip during the summer months should include a stop at the Croctail Creek located in the Zoombezi Bay.
+This adult-only lazy river lets you sit back, soak up the sun, and float around with your favorite beverage.
 Be sure to check out all the other great water slides, wave pull, and water activities.

 Sip And Shop Your Way Through Little Nashville

 Known to many as “Little Nashville”, the town of Nashville, Indiana boasts trendy boutiques, charming restaurants, and local wineries.
 Imagine the most darling county store with a garden of beautiful wildflowers and turn it into a town; that is “Little Nashville”.